CartoDB/documentation/app/content/deck-gl/customizing-the-cartolayer-style.md

 ##### `getPointRadius`

 This accessor is used to indicate the radius for point features.
-It can be used to create [bubble maps](#bubble-maps) as shown below.
+It can be used to create [proportional symbol maps](#proportional-symbol-maps) as shown below.

 ##### `pointRadiusMinPixels`